openstack/openstack-manuals/doc/install-guide-rst/source/neutron-network-node.rst

 **To configure the metadata agent**

-The metadata agent provides configuration information such as credentials to instances.
+The :term:`metadata agent <Metadata agent>` provides configuration information such as credentials to instances.

 #.
 Open the :file:`/etc/neutron/metadata_agent.ini` file and edit the
    ``[DEFAULT]`` section, configure access parameters: